ryanjyost/rainy-day-fund/README.md

+## The Rainy Day Fund App
+This app is meant to help users understand the purpose of a rainy day fund and how to establish one.
+It's built with React and Redux.

+Explore the live app [here](https://ryanjyost.github.io/rainy-day-fund/)

+Check out the tutorial [here](https://medium.com/@ryanjyost/react-redux-react-router-and-rainy-day-fund-tutorial-e589f0803306#.e3zsdw3z9)

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>